-Yahoo scan by U.S. fell under foreign spy law expiring next year: sources
+Yahoo email scan fell under foreign spy law -sources

 The intelligence committees of both houses of Congress, which are given oversight of U.S. spy agencies, are now investigating the exact nature of the Yahoo order, sources said.

-Section 702 of the FISA governs a program exposed by former National Security Agency contractor Edward Snowden known as Prism, which gathers messaging data from Alphabet Inc's Google, Facebook Inc, Microsoft Corp, Apple Inc and other major tech companies that involves a foreign target under surveillance.

-Another type of spying the authority allowed under Section 702 is known as "upstream," and allows the NSA to copy web traffic flowing along the internet backbone located inside the United States and search for certain terms associated with a target.

-Privacy advocates expressed alarm at the reported Yahoo program, saying it amounted to an unprecedented use of the authorities granted to the NSA by Congress.
+Privacy advocates expressed alarm at the reported Yahoo program, saying it may amount to an unprecedented use of the authorities granted to the National Security Agency by Congress.

-"The NSA has said that it only targets individuals under Section 702 by searching for email addresses and similar identifiers," Senator Ron Wyden, an Oregon Democrat, said in a statement to Reuters on Monday.
-"If that has changed, the executive branch has an obligation to notify the public."

-Speaking to students at Georgetown University on Tuesday, Snowden, who leaked a trove of classified documents to journalists in 2013 exposing NSA surveillance programs, said the Yahoo report renewed questions about whether government surveillance programs are subject to sufficient congressional oversight and public scrutiny.
+Speaking to students at Georgetown University on Tuesday, former NSA contractor Edward Snowden, who leaked a trove of classified documents to journalists in 2013 exposing NSA surveillance programs, said the Yahoo report renewed questions about whether government surveillance programs are subject to sufficient congressional oversight and public scrutiny.

 "That's not to say that this Yahoo program is sinister," Snowden said via satellite: "It could be related to cyber security, where it is related to known malware actors."